Chart Color Schemes

 Residential development activity is lower than average in Normanhurst - Thornleigh - Westleigh according to AreaSearch's national comparison of local real estate markets

-Normanhurst-Thornleigh-Westleigh recorded approximately 45 residential properties approved annually.
-Over the past five financial years (FY21-FY25), 226 homes were granted approval, with an additional 5 approved so far in FY26.
-On average, each dwelling accommodated 2.1 new residents per year during these years.
+Normanhurst-Thornleigh-Westleigh has seen approximately 45 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25226 homes were approved, with a further 6 approved so far in FY26.
+On average, each dwelling has added 2.1 new residents per year over these five years, reflecting strong demand that supports property values.

-The area had approximately 722 people per dwelling approval, suggesting an established market.
-By 2041, Normanhurst-Thornleigh-Westleigh is projected to grow by 815 residents.
-Current development rates should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+This activity is also below average nationally, which reflects the area's maturity and possible planning constraints.
+Recent construction comprises 90.0% standalone homes and 10.0% townhouses or apartments, maintaining the area's suburban identity with a concentration of family homes suitable for buyers seeking space.
+The location has approximately 722 people per dwelling approval, indicating an established market.
+By 2041, Normanhurst-Thornleigh-Westleigh is projected to grow by 815 residents (according to the latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development